 - Set objectives for patient progress and document it.

-- Set up an exercise session as a part of the treatment, maintain detailed reports of future exercise planning.
+- Set up an exercise session as a part of the treatment, and maintain detailed reports of future exercise planning.

 - Inform the patient about the benefits of exercise to mentally motivate them.